Canary Mission

-Canary Mission is an anonymously run doxing website established in 2014 that publishes the personal information of students, professors, and organizations that it describes as anti-Israel or antisemitic, focusing primarily on people at North American universities.
+Canary Mission is an Israel-based anonymously-run doxing website established in 2014 that publishes the personal information of students, professors, and organizations that it describes as anti-Israel or antisemitic, focusing primarily on people at North American universities.

 Canary Mission's published materials have been described as a blacklist and its tactics compared to McCarthyism.
-Critics have described it as weaponizing the accusation of antisemitism in order to silence critique of Israel.
+Critics have described it as weaponizing the accusation of antisemitism in order to delegitimize or silence opposition to Zionism or criticism of Israel.

 Profiles are publicly-available online and intended for wide use, and Canary Mission may actively send them to employers.
 Known users of the profiles include Israeli intelligence organizations Ministry of Strategic Affairs and Shin Bet, which interrogate and deny entry to American citizens.
-In March 2025, US Immigration and Customs Enforcement and other US federal agents detained and attempted to deport multiple international students with Canary Mission profiles.
+US Immigration and Customs Enforcement and other US federal agents detained and attempted to deport multiple international students with Canary Mission profiles in March 2025.

-Activities
+History

 According to its website, Canary Mission compiles profiles of students, professors, and organizations that "promote hatred of the US, Israel and Jews on North American college campuses".
 Profiles are constructed using public information such as social media and often contain detailed information.
+According to The Forward, "The site's profiles appear to be based entirely on open source intelligence that could be gathered by anyone with a computer."
 Some profiles document prominent white supremacists, including Identity Evropa members and Goyim Defense League (GDL) members.
 Canary Mission has an "Ex-Canary" process where profiled individuals can request to have their profile removed from the website if they write an apology essay that can be published on the site.